Haunani-Kay Trask

-Haunani-Kay Trask (October 3, 1949 – July 3, 2021) was a Native Hawaiian activist, educator, author, and poet.
-She served as leader of the Hawaiian sovereignty movement and was professor emeritus at the University of Hawaiʻi at Mānoa.
-She was a founder of the Kamakakūokalani Center for Hawaiian Studies at the University of Hawaii at Mānoa, and served as its director for almost ten years.
+Haunani-Kay Trask (October 3, 1949 – July 3, 2021) was a Native Hawaiian activist, educator, author, poet, and a leader of the Hawaiian sovereignty movement.
+She was professor emerita at the University of Hawaiʻi at Mānoa, where she founded and directed the Kamakakūokalani Center for Hawaiian Studies.
+A published author, Trask wrote scholarly books and articles, as well as poetry.
+She also produced documentaries and CDs.
+Trask received awards and recognition for her scholarship and activism, both during her life and posthumously.

 Early life and education

-Haunani-Kay Trask was born on October 3, 1949, to Haunani and Bernard Trask.
-Trask and her family are descendants of the Piilani line of Maui and the Kahakumakaliua line of Kauai.
-She was born in San Francisco, California, and grew up on the Koʻolau side of the island of Oʻahu in Hawaiʻi.
+Trask was born to Haunani and Bernard Trask.
+She was born in San Francisco, California and grew up on the Koʻolau side of the island of Oʻahu in Hawaiʻi.

 Trask graduated from Kamehameha Schools in 1967.
-Trask attended the University of Chicago, but soon transferred to the University of Wisconsin–Madison, where she completed her bachelor's degree in 1972.
-She earned a master's degree in 1975 and a Ph.D. in political science in 1981, both also from the University of Wisconsin–Madison.
-Her dissertation was revised into a book, Eros and Power: The Promise of Feminist Theory, published by the University of Pennsylvania Press in 1986.
+She attended the University of Chicago, but transferred to the University of Wisconsin–Madison to complete her bachelor's degree in 1972, master's degree in 1975, and Ph.D. in political science in 1981.
+Her dissertation was published into a book, Eros and Power: The Promise of Feminist Theory, by the University of Pennsylvania Press in 1986.